-“Whosoever will” takes the water of life – Rev 22:17 – “And the Spirit and the bride say, Come.
+“Whosoever will” can take the water of life – Rev 22:17.
+“And the Spirit and the bride say, Come.
 And let him that heareth say, Come.
 And let him that is athirst come.
-And whosoever will, let him take the water of life freely.”
+And whosoever will, let him take the water of life freely”.
 God doesn’t force the gospel on anyone.
 It is made available to everyone.
 And whosoever will can take the water of life freely.
 “Whosoever shall call upon the name of the Lord shall be saved,” [Rom 10:13].

 Conclusion: the doctrine of irresistible grace is a doctrine created by man.
 It is not a Bible doctrine, though men use the Bible to “prove” it.
 You would never come to this doctrine by reading and studying the Bible on your own.
 Men are the ones who teach you to believe this doctrine, not God.